 What Are Antidepressants?

-Antidepressants are prescribed to treat a range of mental health conditions, including depression, anxiety, chronic pain and insomnia.
+Understanding your medications is a crucial part of using them effectively, as is recognizing their potential side effects.
+Along with providing supportive therapies, Restore Mental Health may prescribe antidepressants to treat a range of mental health conditions, including depression, anxiety, chronic pain and insomnia.
 Their purpose is to improve mood and emotion by increasing neurotransmitters like serotonin and noradrenaline in the brain.
-Increasing neurotransmitter levels can disrupt the pain signals sent by nerves, which is why they’re sometimes prescribed to treat chronic pain.
+Increasing neurotransmitter levels can disrupt the pain signals sent by nerves, which is why they’re also sometimes prescribed to treat chronic pain.

-Selective serotonin reuptake inhibitors (SSRIs) are the most common antidepressants because they tend to cause fewer side effects.
+Selective serotonin reuptake inhibitors (SSRIs) are the most commonly prescribed antidepressants because they typically have fewer side effects.
 Examples of SSRIs include:

 - Fluoxetine (Prozac)